dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 **Are there any other ways that an application can be un-enrolled?**
 Yes, the IT admin can send a selective wipe command to the application, which will result in the user being deregistered, un-enrolled, and the user’s data being wiped.
 The SDK automatically handles this scenario and will send a notification via the un-enroll delegate method.

-#Enabling Multi-Identity (optional)

-By default, the SDK will apply policy  to the app as a whole.
-Multi-Identity is a MAM feature which can be enabled to allow policy to be applied on a per-identity level.
-This requires more app participation than other MAM features.

-The app is required to inform the app SDK when it intends to change the active identity.
-The SDK will also notify the app when an identity change is required.
-Currently, only one managed identity is supported.
-Once the user enrolls the device or the app, the SDK uses this identity and considers it the primary managed identity.
-Other users in the app will be treated as unmanaged with unrestricted policy settings.

-Note that an identity is simply defined as a string.
-Identities are case-insensitive and requests to the SDK for an identity may not return the same casing that was originally used when setting the identity.

-##Understanding Identities

-An identity is simply the username of an account (e.g. user@contoso.com).
-Developers can set the identity of the app on the following different levels:

-1. **Process identity**: the process identity sets the process-wide identity and is mainly used for single identity applications.
-This identity affects all operations, files, and UI.
-2. **UI identity**: determines what policies are applied to UI operations on the main thread such as cut/copy/paste, PIN, authentication, data sharing, etc. The UI identity does not affect file operations (encryption, backup, etc.).
-3. **Thread identity**: The thread identity affects what policies are applied on the current thread.
-This affects all operations, files, and UI.

-It's the app's responsibility to set the identities appropriately whether or not the user is managed.

-At any point in time, every thread has an effective identity for UI operations and file operations.
-This is the identity used to determine what policies, if any, should be applied.
-If the identity is 'no identity' or the user is not managed, then no policies will be applied.

-##Thread Queues

-Apps often dispatch asynchronous and synchronous tasks to thread queues.
-The SDK intercepts Grand Central Dispatch (GCD) calls and associates the current thread identity with the dispatched tasks.
-When the tasks are executed, the SDK temporarily changes the thread identity to the identity associated with the task, executes the tasks, then restores the original thread identity.
-Since `NSOperationQueue` is built on top of GCD, `NSOperations` will run on the identity of the thread at the time they are added to the `NSOperationQueue`.
-The `NSOperations` or functions dispatched using GCD directly also have the ability to change the current thread identity as they are running.
-This identity will override the identity inherited from the dispatching thread.

-##File Owner

-The SDK keeps track of local file owner identity and applies policies accordingly.
-The file owner is established when the file is created or when the file is opened in truncate mode.
-The owner is set to the effective file operation identity of the thread performing the operation.
-Alternatively, apps can set the file owner identity explicitly using the `IntuneMAMFilePolicyManager`.
-Apps can use the `IntuneMAMFilePolicyManager` to retrieve the file owner and set the UI identity prior to displaying the file contents.

-##Shared Data Files

-If the app creates files that contain data from both managed and unmanaged users, it’s the app's responsibility to encrypt the managed user’s data.
-Data can be encrypted using the `IntuneMAMDataProtectionManager`'s `protect` and `unprotect` APIs.
-The `protect` method accepts an identity which can be a managed or unmanaged user.
-If the user is managed, the data will be encrypted.
-If the user is unmanaged, a header will be added to the data encoding the identity but the data will not be encrypted.
-The `protectionInfo` method can be used to retrieve the data’s owner.

-##Share Extensions

-If the app contains a Share Extension, the owner of the item being shared can be retrieved using the  `protectionInfoForItemProvider` method in `IntuneMAMDataProtectionManager`.
-If the shared item is a file, the SDK will handle setting the file owner.
-If the shared item is data, it’s the app's responsibility to set the file owner if this data is persisted to a file, and to call the `setUIPolicyIdentity` API (described below) before displaying this data in the UI.

-#Enabling Multi-Identity

-By default apps are considered single identity and the process identity is set to the enrolled user by the SDK.
-To enable multi-identity support, a boolean setting with the name 'MultiIdentity' with value 'YES' should be added to the `IntuneMAMSettings` dictionary within the apps' `Info.plist` file.
-When multi-identity is enabled, the process identity, UI identity, and thread identities will be set to nil and it will be the app's responsibility to set them appropriately.

-##Switching Identities

-###App-initiated identity switch
-At launch, multi-identity apps are considered to be running under an unknown, unmanaged account.
-The conditional launch UI will not run, and no policies will be enforced on the app.
-It’s the app's responsibility to notify the SDK whenever the identity should be changed.
-Typically, this will happen whenever the app is about to display data for a specific user account.

-An example is when the user attempts to open a document, mailbox, or a tab in a notebook.
-The app needs to notify the SDK before the file, mailbox, or tab is actually opened.
-This is done through the `setUIPolicyIdentity` API in `IntuneMAMPolicyManager`.
-This API should be called whether or not the user is managed.
-If the user is managed, the SDK will perform the conditional launch checks (jailbreak detection, PIN, authentication, etc.).
-The result of the identity switch is returned to the app asynchronously through a completion handler.
-The app should postpone opening the document, mailbox, tab, etc. until a success result code is returned.
-If the identity switch failed, the app should cancel the operation.

-###SDK-initiated identity switch
-There are cases where the SDK needs to ask the app to switch to a specific identity.
-Multi-identity apps must implement the `identitySwitchRequired` method in `IntuneMAMPolicyDelegate` to handle this request.
-When called, if the app is able to handle the request to switch to the specified identity it should pass `IntuneMAMAddIdentityResultSuccess` into the completion handler.
-If it is unable to handle switching the identity, the app should pass `IntuneMAMAddIdentityResultFailed` into the completion handler.
-The app does not have to call `setUIPolicyIdentity` in response to this call.
-If the SDK needs the app to switch to an unmanaged user account, the empty string will be passed into the `identitySwitchRequired` call.

-###Selective wipe
-When the app is selectively wiped, the SDK will call the `wipeDataForAccount` method in `IntuneMAMPolicyDelegate`.
-It is  the app's responsibility to remove the specified user’s account and any data associated with it.
-The SDK is capable of removing all files owned by the user and will do so if the app returns "FALSE" from the `wipeDataForAccount` call.
-Note, this method is called from a background thread and the app should not return until all data for the user has been removed (with the exception of files if the app will return "FALSE").

 #Submitting your app to the App Store
 Both the static library and framework builds of the Intune App SDK are universal binaries, which means they contain code for all device and simulator architectures.
 Apple will reject apps submitted to the App Store if they contain simulator code.
 When compiling against the static library for device-only builds, the linker will automatically strip out the simulator code.